In this topic:

 - In some pool configurations, Tier 1 can become completely full.
 Setting this percentage to a value higher than zero will help to rebalance completely full tiers by adding enough free space to a tier so that it can be rebalanced.

-- Pools with relatively large SAUs (128 MB or larger), may not maintain the exact free space percentage specified in each tier due to the allocation granulation of the pool since allocations are made in
+- Pools with relatively large SAUs (128 MB or larger), may not maintain the exact free space percentage specified in each tier due to the allocation granularity of the pool since allocations are made in units of one whole SAU.

 - The Space preserved for new allocations setting is for use with auto-tiering.
 Auto-tiering must be enabled in order to preserve space in tiers.